dw943893/baseball_predictor/README.md

 ## Modeling/Prediction

-I used data from the Retrosheet game logs of 146,691 baseball games after 1945 to train a logistic regression classification model to predict whether the home team will win or lose based on 14 predictor variables, 7 for the home team and 7 for the visiting team.
+I used data from the Retrosheet game logs of 146,691 baseball games from 1946 to 2021 to train a logistic regression classification model to predict whether the home team will win or lose based on 14 predictor variables, 7 for the home team and 7 for the visiting team.
 These variables, which are the same for both teams, are number of:

 - hits
 - walks